Born2Root/Fast-Font/README_Tech.md

 -   Or use italic instead of bold.

-You can find a whole Tutorial on how to change the font to you desired behaviour on this page:
+You can find a whole Tutorial on how to change the typeface and adapt the rules to another font on this page:
 [Tutorial](https://github.com/Born2Root/Fast-Font/blob/main/README_Tutorial.md)